garrandall/popular-music-data/tracks/a-lot-21-savage.md

 How many faking they streams?
 (A lot)
 Getting they plays from machines?
 (A lot)
 I can see behind the smoke and mirrors
-Niggas ain't really big as they seem (Hmm)
+Niggas ain't really big as they seem (Hm)
-I never say anything (Nah), everybody got they thing (True) Some niggas make millions, other niggas make memes (Hmm) I'm on a money routine
+I never say anything (Nah), everybody got they thing (True) Some niggas make millions, other niggas make memes (Hm) I'm on a money routine
 I don't want smoke, I want cream
 I don't want no more comparisons